 After changing numer of types of channels Z-Uno must be excluded and included back.
 Z-Uno will not adopt any channel type change without being excluded.
 (A debug configuration parameter can disable this restriction).

-- Channel parameter 1 (for sensors it's type, for switches not used)
+- Channel parameter 1 (for sensors and meters it's type, for switches not used)

-- Channel parameter 2 (for sensor Multilevel it's scale, precision and size combined in one byte)
+- Channel parameter 2 (for sensor Multilevel and Meter it's scale, precision and size combined in one byte)

 - Channel setter function (a pointer to any user defined function, which is supposed to parse data, coming to the channel (i.e. for Switch Binary channel a command from another device, containing a new value (On/Off)).